yegonke/jenkinsapp/README.md

 # jenkinsapp

-A simple app to demonstrate the Jenkins CICD pipeline
+A simple app to showcase the Jenkins CICD pipeline